BigMikeM/reacto-problems/tree-traversal.md

 - If your interviewee finishes, ask them:
   - What is the Big O of the breadth first?
 Depth first?
-  - Does your answer change if this becomes a binary search tree (max 2 children)?

 ---